Asymptotic support theorem for planar isotropic Brownian flows: Introduction

-Not only the linear growth rate has been analyzed in the last years but also the behaviour of the individual trajectories of stochastic flows.
-Scheutzow and Steinsaltz \citep{ss02} investigated so-called {\it ball-chasing} properties of the flow, which is the existence of a trajectory that follows a given Lipschitz path in a logarithmic neighbourhood \citep[Theorem 4.2]{ss02}, where the Lipschitz constant is basically the lower bound of linear growth mentioned in the previous paragraph.
+Not only has the linear growth rate been analyzed in the last years, but also the behavior of the individual trajectories of stochastic flows.
+Scheutzow and Steinsaltz~\cite{ss02} investigated so-called \textit{ball-chasing} properties of the flow, which is the existence of a trajectory that follows a given Lipschitz path in a logarithmic neighborhood~\cite{ss02}, Theorem 4.2, where the Lipschitz constant is basically the lower bound of linear growth mentioned in the previous paragraph.

-Here we are looking at the individual trajectories of a planar IBF, or to be more precise at the linear time-scaled versions.
-Getting a better understanding of these trajectories yields a deeper understanding of the expansion of non-trivial bounded connected sets under the action of an IBF.
+Here we are looking at the individual trajectories of a planar IBF, or, to be more precise, at the linear time-scaled versions.
+Getting a better understanding of these trajectories yields a deeper understanding of the expansion of nontrivial bounded connected sets under the action of an IBF.
 In this paper we will show convergence in probability of the set of time-scaled trajectories in the Hausdorff distance to the set of Lipschitz continuous functions starting in $0$ with Lipschitz constant $K$, which is the deterministic growth rate for a planar IBF mentioned above.
-Roughly speaking we will show the following: On the one hand we show that for any given Lipschitz function with Lipschitz constant $K$ starting in $0$ there exists a trajectory that approximates this Lipschitz function; this represents the upper bound for the expansion of the initial set.
-On the other hand, for any time-scaled trajectory there exists a Lipschitz function with Lipschitz constant $K$ starting in $0$ such that this function is close to the time-scaled trajectory; which corresponds to the lower bound for the expansion of the initial set.
-As far as the author knows such a complete characterization of the asymptotic behaviour of the trajectories of stochastic flows is a novelty in the present context and hence yields a new and deeper understanding of the expansion of non-trivial bounded connected sets under the action of IBFs.
+Roughly speaking we will show the following: On the one hand, for any time-scaled trajectory, there exists a Lipschitz function with Lipschitz constant $K$ starting in $0$ such that this function is close to the time-scaled trajectory.
+This yields an upper bound on the speed of the trajectories.
+Hence we will call this inclusion the \textit{upper bound}.
+On the other hand we show that for any given Lipschitz function with Lipschitz constant $K$ starting in $0$, there exists a trajectory that approximates this Lipschitz function.
+This gives a lower bound on the maximum speed of the trajectories.
+Thus we will refer to this inclusion as the \textit{lower bound}.
+As far as the author knows such a complete characterization of the asymptotic behavior of the~trajectories of stochastic flows is a novelty in the present context and hence yields a new and deeper understanding of the expansion of nontrivial bounded connected sets under the action of IBFs.